skambuilds/PySpark-EMR-FraudDetection/README.md

       step {
     	action_on_failure = "${var.action_on_failure}"
     	name   = "${var.step_name}"

     	hadoop_jar_step {
       	  jar  = "${var.step_jar_path}"
       	  args = "${var.step_args}"
     	}
       }
     }

 The MASTER instance group contains the head node in your cluster, or a group of head nodes with one elected leader via a consensus process.
 CORE usually contains nodes responsible for Hadoop Distributed File System (HDFS) storage, but more generally applies to instances you expect to stick around for the entire lifetime of your cluster.
-TASK instance groups are meant to be more ephemeral, so they don’t contain HDFS data, and by default don’t accommodate YARN (resource manager for Hadoop clusters) application master tasks.

-##### Outputs
+#### Outputs
 As configuration gets evaluated, resources compute values, and those values can be emitted from the module as outputs.
 These are typically IDs or DNS endpoints for resources within the module.
 In this case, we emit the cluster ID so that you can use it as an argument to out-of-band API calls, security group IDs so that you can add extra security group rules, and the head node FQDN so that you can use SSH to run commands or check status.
 The **Terraform/emr-module/outputs.tf** file contains this setting.

-#### Module Configuration
+### Module Configuration
 In this section we clarify how to configure the module.
 The **Terraform/test.tf** file contains the Terraform configuration.
 We describe its content in the following.

 First of all we want to make sure that our AWS provider is properly configured.
 If you make use of named AWS credential profiles, then all you need to set in the provider block is a version and a region as shown below.
 Furthermore, exporting AWS_PROFILE with the desired AWS credential profile name before invoking Terraform ensures that the underlying AWS SDK uses the right set of credentials.